Facts about Natural Bridge State Resort Park Kentucky

 While we're certainly biased to rent a cabin near Natural Bridge State Resort Park here in Kentucky, that doesn't mean you can't rough it if you really want to!

-Red River Gorge camping in Natural Bridge consists of two campgrounds: Middle Fork Campground, and Whittleton Campground.
+Camping in the area consists of two campgrounds: Middle Fork Campground, and Whittleton Campground.

 Middle Fork camping site offers both standard electric/back-in (35 spaces) and primitive/tent (11 spaces) site types.